microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileApp.md

 ### -BodyParameter
 An abstract class containing the base properties for Intune mobile apps.
+Note: Listing mobile apps with `$expand=assignments` has been deprecated.
+Instead get the list of apps without the `$expand` query on `assignments`.
+Then, perform the expansion on individual applications.
 To construct, please use Get-Help -Online and see NOTES section for BODYPARAMETER properties and create a hash table.

 ```yaml